enfogroup/enfo-env-vars/README.md

 ## Configuration

 To parse variables from process.env you specify an array of variables to be parsed.
 For each variable an object with a unique key must be defined.
-If you are using Typescript a type can be passed in order to cast the created object to a desired type.
+If you are using Typescript a type can be passed in order to cast the parsed output to a desired type.
 If the type matches the output is not validated in any manner.

 The package supports four different types of variable formats.